google/speed-opportunity-finder/README.md

   using with the solution.
 See the [Ads documentation](https://developers.google.com/adwords/api/docs/guides/signup) for details.
-- PageSpeed Insights API key - this is an API key for using pagespeed insights.
+- PageSpeed Insights API key - this is an API key for using PageSpeed insights.
   This API runs the lighthouse test for you.
 See the [PageSpeed Insights Documentation](https://developers.google.com/speed/docs/insights/v5/get-started) for details.